rudy-digipen/cs099kr.s21-fun-with-markdown/Music.md

-My favorite music band is Imagine Dragons.
+My favorite music band is Imagine Dragons. - DUHO Choi And mine is Avicii & AC/DC. - Myunghyun Kim

+Anyone can commit this commit!